bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 Recursion incurs overhead of repeated procedure calls.
 In the early stages of algorithm design we can use recursion.
 Once we are satisfied that we have a good algorithm, the recursion can be removed by translating the algorithm into an equivalent one that uses iteration.

+Translating a recursive procedure into an equivalent procedure which uses iteration involves replacing all recursive procedure calls and return statements by equivalent non-recursive code.

 <blockquote class="note">
-  <strong>TRANSLATING RECURSION TO ITERATION</strong>
+  <strong>GENERAL RECURSION REMOVAL</strong>
   <p>
-    Translating a recursive procedure into an equivalent procedure which uses iteration involves replacing all recursive procedure calls and return statements by equivalent non-recursive code.
+    You can remove recursion more generally by mimicking how a program calls a method recursively.
+Push variables onto stacks before recursion, and pop them off afterward.
   </p>
 </blockquote>